 - Make sure your pet is socialized as a young puppy so it feels at ease around people and other animals.

-- Never put your dog in a position where s/he feels threatened.
+- Never put your dog in a position where she or he feels threatened.

-- Walk and exercise your dog regularly to keep him/her healthy and to provide mental stimulation.
+- Walk and exercise your dog regularly to keep them healthy and to provide mental stimulation.

 - Use a leash in public to ensure you are able to control your dog.